Brun41v35/Brun41v35/README.md

-### Hello World 🤙🏼
+### Hello World 🌎

-Hello guys, my name is Bruno Alves.
-I am passionate about technology and photography and I also love to pass on my knowledge.
+Hello my name is Bruno Alves.
+I am passionate about technology, photography also love to pass on my knowledge.
-Feel free in my Github!!! ☺️🤙🏼
+Feel free in my Github!!! 🤙🏼

 - 💼 I’m currently working at C6 Bank 🥹
 - ❤️ I want to collaborate with the world and with people 🌎